BlockstreamResearch/bip-frost-dkg/README.md

   not hold.
 - `FaultyParticipantError` - If another participant is faulty.
 See the documentation of the exception for further details.
-- `ParticipantMsgParseError` - If a participant message could not be parsed.

 #### coordinator\_finalize